mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Description

-Wink Hub is a hub that allows connections from many different smart devices.
+Wink Hub is a hub that specializes in allowing communication between many different smart devices.
 Wink supports control of devices using scheduling and IFTTT.

 ### Technical Overview

-6Wink is a central hub that supports most of the popular connection protocols so that users can connect and control a variety of smart devices from different vendors in one app.
+Wink is a central hub that supports most of the popular communication protocols for home automation, giving users the freedom of connecting and controlling a variety of smart devices in one system.

 #### Communication Protocol